vivekshotti/NamasteReact/README.md

 Ep2 : CHIT CHAT

-Ep3 : Igniting our app
+Ep3 : Igniting our app : Parcel ( Bundler )
 - To ignite our app, we need to use something called as **BUNDLERS** like **Webpack , Vite , Parcel**
 - Bundlers give us a lot of superpowers
 - we are creating our own version of create-react-app that helps us ignite a react app